 Picture yourself carrying a huge bag of sins.
-You’re stumbling, falling, thirsting and growing weaker.
+You’re stumbling, falling, thirsting, and growing weaker by the moment.
 Sin is mercilessly driving you down into the dirt.
 Then, Jesus approaches out of nowhere.
 Imagine him putting his arms around you and loving you.
 “If you’d like,” he says, “I’ll carry that big bag for you.”
 The relief is incredible.
 Sins are gone and a new life begins.

 “Man shall not live by bread alone, but by every word that proceeds out of the mouth of God.”

 “Then Jesus declared, ‘I am the bread of life.
-He who comes to me will never be hungry”’.
+He who comes to me will never grow hungry.”’

-Picture this!
 He’s preached all day.
 It’s getting late.
-Imagine 5,000 hungry people.
+Imagine 5,000 hungry people with nothing to eat.
 Jesus says to his disciples, “Feed them.”
-Peter says, “Feed them!
-Are you kidding?
-There’s no grocery store near here!”
+Peter says, “But, there’s no grocery store in sight!”

 Andrew brings him five small pieces of bread and two small fish.

 Now watch carefully.
 Jesus rubs his hands together and a piece of bread appears.
 He rubs his hands again and more bread appears.
 Who planted the seeds?
 No one.
 Who watered the crops?
 Who harvested the grain?
 Who pounded out the flour?
 Who heated the oven?
 No one.

 How about the fish?
 Who caught the fish?
 No one.
 They were never caught.
 Who brought charcoal?
 No one.
 Jesus was creating a Galilean delicacy.
 These fish were about 5 inches long with a pickle-type relish for moisture.
 He’s not just creating fish.
 He’s making pickles!